 A resident is someone aged 18 or over, who has their only or main home at your property.

 If there are two or more residents in your home who meet the same description, such as joint freeholders, they will be jointly liable for payment of the bill.
-This means that the council can require all of them or any one of them to make payment of the council tax.
+This means that the council can require all of them or any one of them to make payment.

 Married couples and those living together as husband and wife or civil partners are also jointly liable.
 This is regardless of whether they have an equal interest in the property.